Who is included in this survey?

 How long is the survey?

-The surveys are designed to take 10 minutes, but the length will vary for each respondent depending on how they answer the questions and the speed of their internet connection.
+The 2017 survey is designed to take only 2 to 3 minutes, and features 19 short demographic questions, which you can review here.
+The previous surveys were designed to take 10 minutes, but the length will vary for each respondent depending on how they answer the questions and the speed of their internet connection.
 In addition, survey respondents can leave the survey at any time and return to where they left off using the survey link included in the email invitation to participate.

 When is the survey administered?

-The American Municipal Official Survey was first conducted in 2012 and again in 2014.
-We will conduct the survey again in May of 2016.
-If you are an elected municipal official who would like to participate in the survey, please contact Adam Dynes (firstname.lastname@example.org), one of the directors of the study.
+The American Municipal Official Survey was first conducted in the summer of 2012 and again in 2014 and 2016.
+The 2017 is being conducted right now (beginning September 2017).
+If you are an elected municipal official who would like to participate in the survey, please contact Adam Dynes (email@example.com), one of the directors of the study.

 What kind of questions does the survey ask?